hazelcast/hazelcast-reference-manual/src/HazelcastClusters/JClouds.md

 ```

-#### Configuring IAM roles for AWS
+#### Configuring IAM Roles for AWS

 IAM roles are used to make secure requests from your clients.
-You can provide the name of your IAM role that you created previously on your AWS console to jclouds config.
-IAM roles only works in AWS and when a role name is provided other credentials properties should be empty.
+You can provide the name of your IAM role that you created previously on your AWS console to the jclouds configuration.
+IAM roles only work in AWS and when a role name is provided, other credentials properties should be empty.

 ```xml
  ...
   <properties>